-OnRaé Watkins, aka OnRaé LaTeal, is a music producer, videographer, and creative arts educator holding a B.A. from Howard University's School of Communications in audio production.
+OnRaé Watkins, aka OnRaé LaTeal, is an award-winning producer, experienced creative arts educator, and cultural organizer holding a B.A. from Howard University's School of Communications in audio production.
 OnRaé has produced content for national and international commercial broadcast stations including Washington D.C.’s 96.3 WHUR-FM and Sirius XM Satellite Radio.

 Her most recent endeavor to merge the arts and social justice includes the Black Joy Experience, a compilation album of mainstream freedom songs and liberation chants she produced in conjunction with the national activist organization, Black Youth Project 100.
 Since the album's release in 2018, OnRaé has continued to transform sounds from the movement into contemporary music prompting her alias as "The Liberation Music Maker."
 Her work was further propelled when she began integrating hip-hop music, liberation chants, and live footage from D.C. protests following the police murders of George Floyd and Breonna Taylor.
 OnRaé's multi-media work has taken the city by storm serving as the soundtrack of the revolution and on-going groundwork of organizers in Washington, D.C.

 Fabiola has been producing music since her junior year of high school when she learned to play multiple instruments.
 Art and music have been at the forefront of many revolutions and political movements, especially civil rights movements.
 Her music connects people, gives them something to relate to, brings awareness to present situations of systemic struggle.
 She’s performed with many groups in high school and college and has recently released her debut album “Khoros” on all streaming platforms.

-Liv is an nineteen-year-old singer, songwriter, and producer who specializes in vocal arrangement.
+Liv is a singer, songwriter, and producer who specializes in vocal arrangement.
 Her goal in life has always been to create music that resonates with people and allows them to feel freely.
 As an activist, Liv hopes to use her gifts to spread awareness on Black issues as well as amplify the voices of her people and uplift them in their times of trouble.